wrightmat/dnd-eberron/docs/_ref/Inebriation.md

  #mechanic

-When enough liquid courage is imbibed, make a DC 10 Constitution saving throw or advance one level of inebriation.
-Effects of inebriation are cumulative.
+The Inebriation system is based on the Exhaustion system.
+For every drink equivalent consumed (shot of liquor, glass of wine, pint of ale), make a Constitution saving throw (DC 10 plus the number of drinks already imbibed), advancing one level of Inebriation on a failure.
+Effects of Inebriation are cumulative.

-1. Disadvantage on Persuasion and Deception; Advantage against Frightened
+* 1 - Disadvantage on Persuasion and Deception; Advantage against Frightened

-2. Disadvantage on Ability Checks; Speed halved
+* 2 - Disadvantage on Ability Checks; Speed halved

-3. Disadvantage on Saving Throws; Cannot dash or move more than 10' in the same direction
+* 3 - Disadvantage on Saving Throws; Cannot dash or move more than 10' in the same direction

-4. Disadvantage on Attack Rolls; Damage Resistance
+* 4 - Disadvantage on Attack Rolls; Damage Resistance

-5. Become Unconscious (pass out, blind drunk)
+* 5 - Become Unconscious (pass out, blind drunk)

-To cast a spell, make a DC 10 Constitution saving throw or the spell fails.
-The spell is not wasted.
-A short rest removes one level of inebriation; a long rest removes all effects of inebriation.
+To cast a spell, make a DC 10 Constitution saving throw or the spell fails (but the spell slot is not wasted).
+A short rest removes one level of Inebriation; a long rest removes all effects of Inebriation.

 ### References